 Our efforts have been concentrated on the rescue and transport of highly adoptable kitties and dogs out of overcrowded conditions in South Florida to areas in New England where demand is significantly stronger.
 A tremendous help to this effort has been our partnerships with other rescue organizations in the New England area: Salem Animal Rescue League (SARL), Humane Society & Shelter South Coast, Standish Humane Society, the Ellen M. Gifford Cat Shelter, SPCA of New Hampshire and Cocheco Valley Humane Society to name a few.

 Utilizing both our own adoption facility in Manchester and the facilities of our partner rescue organizations, kitty transport is proceeding at a record pace.
-In 2017, Darbster Kitty transported and found homes for over 1100 kitties.
-In 2018, we transported nearly 1700 kitties to forever homes.
-And in 2019, we are on pace to save over 2000 lives.
+In 2017 Darbster Kitty transported and found homes for over 1100 kitties.
+In 2018 and 2019 we transported over 3,500 kitties to forever homes.

 Our dog rescue efforts are expanding each year as well.
-In 2018, we pulled over 90 dogs from overcrowded shelters in South Florida and transported north, primarily to SARL.
+In 2018, we pulled over 90 dogs from overcrowded shelters in South Florida and transported north.
 With the opening of our own shelter, Darbster Doggy, we have been transporting 12-14 dogs each month.